Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 # Conclusion

-Our COVID-19 Dashboard is a testament to Taipy's front-end and back-end power in building informative and interactive applications.
+Our COVID-19 Dashboard is a testament to Taipy's power in building applications using front-end capabilities for informative and interactive data visualization and back-end capabilities for smart scenario computation.
 In a world where data-driven insights are more critical than ever, this dashboard provides a valuable tool for visualizing and predicting COVID-19 trends.

 Explore the dashboard, try out different scenarios, and gain insights into the global impact of the pandemic.
 Taipy Core and Taipy GUI have seamlessly come together to create a versatile and